maximedgr/xrpl-evm-quickstart-hardhat/README.md

 ## Verify Contract

 The final step is an important practice: verifying your contracts.
 1. Hardhat offers contract verification via the `hardhat-verify` plugin.
 You can verify your contract by running the following command: `npx hardhat verify --network XRPL_EVM_Sidechain_Devnet DEPLOYED_CONTRACT_ADDRESS "Constructor argument 1"`

 2. Another alternative is to use the `hardhat-ignition` plugin for verification.
 For more details, refer to the Hardhat documentation: [https://hardhat.org/hardhat-runner/docs/guides/verifying](https://hardhat.org/hardhat-runner/docs/guides/verifying).

 3. The final option is to verify your contract directly through the block explorer by manually entering the information once you search for your contract by address: [https://explorer.xrplevm.org/](https://explorer.xrplevm.org/).
 You will need to provide a flattened version of your contract, which you can obtain using the following command: `npx hardhat flatten contracts/Lock.sol > Flattened.sol`

-⚠️**Note**: Currently, the explorer does not offer an API route for contract verification via CLI.
-You will need to use its UI and follow the steps outlined in the third option provided.

 ## Interact with Your Deployed Contract